-If ever you go to Chennai (formerly known as Madras) in Southern India you should make your way to St. Thomas Mount on the outskirts of town.
+If you find yourself in need of serenity in Chennai, formerly known as Madras, make your way to St. Thomas Mount on the outskirts of the city.

 St. Thomas was killed on a hill nearby St. Thomas Mount, for which he was later declared a martyr.

-The peak of this pretty mount, reached by either a single road or after a climb up 160 steps, features a lovely church (St. Thomas Mount National Shrine) and a children’s home run by Catholic nuns.
+The peak of this pretty mount, reached by either a single road or after a climb up 160 steps, features a lovely church known as St. Thomas Mount National Shrine and a children’s home run by Catholic nuns.

 It was important for me to visit St. Thomas Mount as my mother, Mary Guy, through a charity she created and funded, supported the kindergarten for many years from the 1960’s onwards.

-I was really pleased that the nuns who run the kindergarten allowed me to photograph some of the beautiful kids who are billeted there.
+I was really pleased that the nuns who run the kindergarten allowed me to photograph some of the beautiful kids who were billeted there.